 - School counselors and social workers

 It is a defense to such charges if the people involved in the conduct are married to each other or if they are within three years of age with each other and were involved in a relationship before employment at the school began.

-Defenses To Sexual Offenses In Texas
+Defenses to Sexual Offenses in Texas

 If you’ve been charged with a sexual offense, your legal team will conduct an independent investigation to understand the facts of the allegations in detail and gather every possible detail together that can help strengthen your overall defense to the charges.

-Many sexual offenses require a specific state of mind as an element of the charges.
-If a prosecutor doesn’t have the evidence to show the proper degree of intent, the case should fail.
-A capable defense attorney will argue that the requisite state of mind has not been met, even before the trial begins, to convince the prosecutor to drop the charges or to convince the judge to rule in the defendant’s favor on various pre-trial motions.
+A capable sex crime attorney in Austin will argue that the requisite state of mind has not been met, even before the trial begins, to convince the prosecutor to drop the charges or to convince the judge to rule in the defendant’s favor on various pre-trial motions.

 If officers overstepped legal bounds to get evidence or disregarded crucial procedural safeguards in making an arrest, the result is often that the ill-gotten evidence must be excluded from trial.
 Without that evidence, a prosecutor may have no choice but to drop the charges.

 Many sexual assault cases are based on one person’s perception of what they believe to have happened.
 Mistakes can be made as to who was involved in the events of the moment, and it’s often possible to build a defense around alternative explanations that show that the accused was not the sex offender as the prosecutor has alleged.

-If you’ve been charged with any sex offenses, you need a capable sex crime defense attorney on your side.
+If you’ve been charged with any type of sex offense, you need an Austin sex crime defense lawyer on your side.
 A conviction can leave you with damage to your reputation in the community and with the prospect of serving time behind bars and paying hefty fees and the potential requirement of sex offender registration.